 The PFAS mass discharge from direct aerial deposition of PFAS to the Cape Fear River will be estimated using air deposition modeling results for HFPO-DA from the Site (ERM, 2018).
 Average deposition rates to the Cape Fear River will be estimated based on the reported aerial extent and deposition contours.
 Estimated deposition rates will be combined with the average river surface area and estimated residence time of flowing Cape Fear River water to estimate a mass discharge from aerial deposition.
 The mass discharge of PFAS compounds will be estimated by using the relative concentration ratios of other PFAS to HFPO-DA based on measured concentrations from offsite wells.
 Supporting documentation for this estimation is included in Appendix B. The 2018 emissions reduction scenario outlined in the ERM report (ERM, 2018) is likely a conservative assumption as further air emission reductions controls have been implemented compared to the modeled scenario.
-As assessment of air emissions controls controls are been were for the set of estimating PFAS mass discharge to the river from this pathway may be updated.
+As assessment of air emissions controls controls are been were formed as the performance of the transmission of a performance of the performance of the performance of the transmission of a performance of the performance of the modeled scenario.
+As assessment of air emissions controls have been implemented compared to the modeled scenario.
+As assessment of air emissions controls controls controls performance of the performance of the discharge to the Cape Fear River, and second, the direct pathway of Black Creek aquifer groundwater discharging directly to the river.